sentrychris/psmonitor/README.md

 #### Thread safety with shared data
 The core application state, especially the `self.data` dictionary holding system metrics, is shared between the main GUI thread and the websocket client thread.

-To avoid data corruption and race conditions when multiple threads access or update `self.data`, psmonitor uses a thread lock:
+To avoid data corruption and race conditions when multiple threads access or update `self.data`, PSMonitor uses a thread lock:

 - Before a thread reads or modifies `self.data`, it acquires the lock.
 - This prevents other threads from accessing `self.data` concurrently.